anon-blue/anon.blue/README.txt

 ))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))
 ))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))
 ))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))
-A problem has been delected and Windows
+A problem has been delected and Windows has been shut down to prevent damageto y our computer.
-  dasdasjioerqwiojdklashjfkldasjlkdfjailsdaskldjklasjdklasjkldjaklsjkjllmnbbmmmm
-mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmjgk,w w sfsfsdfsaafdsjfkjsskfkhuwenwens
-dlkjfkdjkafjkdjfkjdkjfkjdskjfkdsjkfsdklajfklsdjkfsjdkjfkdsjkfjdskjjjjjjjjjjjjjjj
+If this is the first thetime you've mmmn this  w error screen, restart your comp uter.
+If this screen appears again, fllow sdjkfsjdkjfkdsjkfjdskjjjjjjjjjjjjjjj